 12. When to Use ‘Reply All’

 Do not use the “reply all” function on your mail for a mail that was sent to you and other staff of your organization.
-No one wants to read your reply, only reply to the particular person that sent you the mail.
+No one wants to read your reply, only reply to the particular person who sent you the mail.

-13. Reply all Emails
+13. Reply All Emails

 Reply to all emails sent to you including the ones sent to you by mistake.
 It is true that you are busy and have other things to attend to, but it’s good etiquette to reply to such a message.